wealth-token/App-Token-List/README.md

 ## Overview
 <p><img src="https://wealthbear.app/assets/img/github-header.png"></p>

-The Wealth Bear Token List is a list of Binance Smart Chain tokens that are available in the Wealth Bear Wallet app.
+The Wealth Bear Token List is a list of Binance Smart Chain tokens that are available in the wallet app.

 ## How to add your token